nutanix-cloud-native/ntnx-api-proxy/tofu/README.md

 ## Deployment

-First customize `terraform.tfvars` by your demand and initialize Terraform with:
+First customize `tofu.tfvars` by your demand and initialize OpenTofu with:

 ```
-terraform init
+tofu init
 ```

-Apply the terraform manifest by running
+Apply the OpenTofu manifest by running

 ```
-terraform apply
+tofu apply
 ```

 ## Cleanup